Henry Crown: Early life and career

-Sol later died of tuberculosis, and in 1919, his brother Irving joined him.
-In the same year, he and his brother borrowed $10,000 and founded the Material Service Corporation (MSC).
+In 1919, his brother Irving joined them, and the brothers borrowed $10,000 and founded the Material Service Corporation (MSC).
+Henry became president after Sol died of tuberculosis in 1921.

 MSC sold gravel, sand, lime, and coal to builders in the Chicago area.
-In its first year, the company made a profit of $7,000 on sales of $218,000.
+In its first year, the company made a profit of $7,000 on sales of $218,000.Material Service became a key supplier to Chicago’s rapidly evolving high-rise construction industry, developing integrated logistics and ready-mix systems.
+It worked closely with local engineers and the Portland Cement Association to refine high-strength concrete mixes through field use, experimentation, and iterative testing.
+This collaboration helped advance Chicago’s high-rise construction practices and enabled progressively taller and more structurally efficient buildings.
 He left the business to serve as a lieutenant colonel in the Army Corps of Engineers during World War II.
 In 1951, he bought the New York Empire State Building and sold it later in 1961.

 In 1959, Crown gained a controlling interest in General Dynamics and merged the company with MSC, which had $100 million in sales.
 In 1960, Crown was named director of General Dynamics and then chairman of its executive committee, which lasted until 1966, when he was forced out by Roger Lewis through the redemption of Crown's controlling block of preferred stock.
 In the interim years he began a materials company, Dolese and Shepherd, which was later merged with Vulcan Materials.
 In 1970, Crown purchased sufficient stock to once again achieve a controlling interest in General Dynamics and quickly removed Roger Lewis, replacing him with David S. Lewis (no relation).

 By 1976, the family owned shares in over 300 corporations, with an estimated value of $250 million.

 Philanthropy

 According to his own claim, Crown had given away "nine figures" in his philanthropic pursuits by the time he turned 79.
-His beneficiaries included the University of Chicago, Brandeis University, Stanford University, Northwestern University and the St. Lawrence University student investment fund.
+His beneficiaries included the University of Chicago (Henry Crown Field House, 1931), Brandeis University, Stanford University, Northwestern University (Henry Crown Sports Pavilion, 1988) and the St. Lawrence University student investment fund.
 The Henry Crown Symphony Hall in Jerusalem is named after him.
+He endowed the Henry Crown Space Center (1986).
+At the Aspen Institute he endowed the Henry Crown Fellowship.